The distanceto package is designed to quickly sample

 distance surfaces using raster based approaches eg.

-or gdal_proximity
+raster::distance or gdal_proximity and

 subsequently point sampling these surfaces.
 Since raster based